cypherpunk-academy/2064/en/044_2064_Vault breach.md

 Fortunato: "Okay.
 I'll take care of your cab.
-You don't have to be there as much soon as normal.
+You don't have to be there as much soon as usual.
 I've got my extra entrance there.
 No waiting, no suitcase control.
 So, if you want to take any more coke, I'd be happy to..."